oliver-giersch/hazptr/DESIGN.md

 }
 ```

+### Alternative

+Instead of storing references to the associated `Local` in a pointer, the `LocalAccess` trait could see continoued usage
+as a means for abstracting over access through TLS or through a safe `&'a Local`, this would change the signature of `Guard`
+to potentially express to lifetimes `'global` and `'local`.

 ## Retiring Records

 It would now be possible to protect pointers with hazard pointers belonging to one `Global` and retiring records in a cache